 OUR ROOTS LIE IN MOLD MAKING

-Since 1979, Craftech Corporation has been a leader in injection mold making.
+Since 1979, Craftech has been a leader in injection mold making.
 With over 250 years of combined mold making skills Craftech continues to be the company that engineers feel confident choosing for design, manufacture, validation, production and maintenance of complex molds and assemblies.

 Throughout the years our toolroom has offered state of the art technologies.
 Craftech's reputation has been built on the foundation of our mold making skills and ingenuity.
 We were pioneers in Electrode Discharge Machining (EDM) for injection mold making and are sought out for our expertise.